Skip to content

 Data Insights

 You can export the CocktailBerry data to a CSV file over the interface.
+Use the CocktailBerry UI in the options page to get a neat local overview of the data.
 With this information you may identify popular drinks and ingredients.
-You can also use the CocktailBerry UI in the options page to get a neat local overview of the data.

 Updates#